geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 To update an existing installation you usually have to do nothing except eventually to execute queries on your database to update the changes to the database schema.

-In case of a project the it becomes a little more complicated, depending on the customization.
+In case of a project it becomes a little more complicated, depending on the customization.

 This is a list of things to check if you want to update from a previous version valid for every version.